Robust Low-tubal-rank Tensor Completion based on Tensor Factorization and Maximum Correntopy Criterion: Introduction

-In this work, we propose a novel robust tensor completion method using tensor factorization and the maximum correntropy criterion \cite{liu2007correntropy,chen2016generalized}.
-Tensor factorization \cite{kilmer2013third} has been recently introduced in the context of tensor completion.
-The algorithms based on tensor factorization were shown to be efficient and to yield accurate performance \cite{zhou2017tensor,liu2019low}.
-Correntropy, also known as Welsch's function, is an information-theoretic non-linear similarity measure which can provably handle the negative effect of large outliers \cite{he2010maximum,chen2017maximum,he2019robust}.
+{In sharp contrast to the foregoing work, we propose a novel SVD-free {and parallelizable} robust tensor completion method based on tensor factorization and the maximum correntropy criterion \cite{liu2007correntropy,chen2016generalized} under the tubal rank model.
+Tensor factorization is theoretically grounded on the fact that a best tubal rank-$r$ approximation can be obtained from truncation of the t-SVD.
+Further, algorithms based on tensor factorization (as opposed to minimizing norms of tensor unfoldings) were shown to yield accurate performance \cite{zhou2017tensor,liu2019low}.} Correntropy is an information-theoretic non-linear similarity measure that can provably handle the negative effect of large outliers \cite{he2010maximum,he2019robust,zheng2020broad}.
+Compared with the commonly used $\ell_1$-norm, correntropy is everywhere differentiable and is at the heart of several robust algorithms in different fields \cite{chen2017maximum,zhao2011kernel}.
 By introducing correntopy as our error measure, we propose a novel correntropy-based objective function for robust low-tubal-rank tensor completion.
-To efficiently solve the completion problem, we first leverage a half-quadratic optimization technique \cite{nikolova2005analysis} to transform the non-convex problem to a weighted tensor factorization problem.
-Then, two efficient and simple algorithms based on alternating minimization and alternating steepest descent are developed.
-Also, we analytically establish the convergence of both algorithms.
-We also propose an adaptive kernel width selection strategy to further improve the convergence rate and accuracy.
+To efficiently solve the formulated completion problem, we first leverage a half-quadratic (HQ) optimization technique \cite{nikolova2005analysis} to transform the non-convex problem to a weighted tensor factorization problem.
+Then, two efficient and simple algorithms based on alternating minimization and alternating steepest descent are developed, and we analytically establish the convergence of both algorithms.
+Also, we propose an adaptive kernel width selection strategy to further improve the convergence rate and accuracy.
 The main contributions of the work are summarized below.

-\textbf{1.} We propose a novel objective function for robust low-tubal-rank tensor completion, which uses tensor factorization to capture the low-rank structure and correntropy as the error measure to give robustness against outliers.
-As shown in Table \ref{tb:algorithm}, the tubal rank we adopt is different from the rank model used by all existing \emph{robust} tensor completion algorithms, with the exception of TNN-L1 \cite{jiang2019robust} which uses an altogether different objective function.
-Further, unlike all existing \emph{robust} tensor completion algorithms which need to perform multiple SVD computations, our approach imposes the low-rank structure through factorization, which can greatly reduce the computational cost.
+{1)} We propose a novel objective function for robust low-tubal-rank tensor completion, which uses tensor factorization to capture the low-rank structure and correntropy as the error measure to give robustness against outliers.
+As shown in Table \ref{tb:algorithm}, our approach imposes the low-rank structure through factorization.
+Compared with other existing nuclear-norm-based robust tensor completion algorithms, our factorization-based method does not need to perform multiple SVD computations.